Soumava-221B/MERN-Notes-App/README.md

 7. For Tailwindcss components: daisyUI("https://v4.daisyui.com/docs/install/") ```npm i daisyui@4.12.24 -D```
 8. Install react icons library ```npm i lucide-react```
 9. Install Axios(Promise based HTTP client) for browser and node.js ```npm i axios```
+10. TailwindCSS: p-4 and size-5
+11. Used in the HomePage: useState and useEffect useEffect to fetch the notes and useState to update notes, loading and rateLimiting